caltechlibrary/eprinttools/windows-10-workflow.md

 ### General recipe

-1. Open your text editor (e.g Atom)
+1. Open your text editor (e.g VSCode)
 2. With your text editor create a list of DOI on per line
 3. Save this list to your desktop as **doi.txt**
     NOTE: **doi.txt** is the name of your file you saved on your desktop.